opf/mijn-bureau-infra/helmfile/apps/grist/charts/grist/README.md

 > **Tip**: You can use the default values.yaml.

 ## License

-Copyright &copy; 2025 Broadcom.
-The term "Broadcom" refers to Broadcom Inc. and/or its subsidiaries.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.